JPLee01/pandas-project/README.md

 plt.savefig("Visualisations/Boxplot comparing the Distributions of Petal Length of Each Species.png") plt.show()
 ```
   * Note the above code creates a Boxplot displaying the Petal Length of each of the species.
-To create a Boxplot displaying the Petal Width and Sepal Length/Width of each of the Species the following changes would have to be made to the code:
+To create a boxplot displaying the Petal Width and Sepal Length/Width of each of the species the following changes would have to be made to the code:
     * **Petal Width:** Replace petal_length with petal_width.
     * **Sepal Length:** Replace petal_length with sepal_length.
     * **Sepal Width:** Replace petal_length with sepal_width.